📢 Webinar Alert! Reliability Automation - AI, ML, & Workflows in Incident Management. Register Here

 Basic SRE principles

-In this article, we’ll cover key principles that underlie SRE, provide some examples of those key principles, and include relevant details and illustrations to clarify these examples.
+In this article, we’ll cover SRE best practices, provide some examples of those key principles, and include relevant details and illustrations to clarify these examples.

 Principle Description Example